Shanmuk587/Spenza_Assign/README.md

 ## 🧪 Testing & Debugging

-- Use `GET /debug/status` to inspect queue lengths.
 - Webhook events are logged in MongoDB.
 - Enable verbose logs in `webhookWorker.js` to see delivery attempts and retries.